 "We are working to better explain the inner structure of surrounding matter, using the methods of theoretical physics.
 We carry out our calculations with enormous computers and in doing so, deliver important contributions to the main research objectives of our colleagues who do experimental work."
 Prof. Dr. Stefan Weinzierl

 The activities of RA-E are centered on advanced methods in quantum field theory, such as high-order perturbative calculations, applications of effective field theories, and new techniques in lattice gauge theory.
 Other important areas of research include physics beyond the SM, astroparticle physics, mathematical physics and string theory.
-PRISMA+ theorists not only work at the forefront of their respective fields but also provide the vigorous theory effort required to accomplish the key research objectives set out in this proposal.
+PRISMA+ theorists not only work at the forefront of their respective fields but also provide the vigorous theory effort required to accomplish the key research objectives of the other research areas.

 They are supplemented by three key structural initiatives: